-What is the Curriculum Structure of LEAD?
+Curriculum Structure of LEAD

 LEAD has the unique advantage of providing both an introductory level of engineering and design and a full four year successive course structure for those who wish to deepen their understanding and experience.
 The following curriculum design outlines the possible progression of the course of study:

 In the fourth year of LEAD (the senior capstone course), students participate in Purdue University’s EPICS (Engineering Projects In Community Service) program.
 The girls design real solutions to real problems encountered by local community partners.
 Having just joined this program in 2014-2015, our students have worked on the following projects:

 - design and assemble a wheelchair ramp for the home of an elderly gentleman

 - design a rain garden on Seton’s campus